 In a nutshell, it comes down to how much computing can be done when all parts of a CPU come together in a single clock cycle.
 If performing Task X takes two clock cycles on CPU A and one clock cycle on CPU B, then CPU B might be the better processor even if CPU A has a higher clock speed.

 Compare clock speeds only when you are trying to decide between two CPUs from the same family and same number of cores.
 What this means is that if you’re looking at two quad-core Intel Core i5 Skylake processors, then the one with the higher clock speed will be faster.

 For any other scenario, the clock speed or cores don’t always indicate performance.
-If you’re comparing Intel Core i3 vs. Core i5 vs. Core i7 processors, then clock speed and number of cores don’t matter.
+If you’re comparing Intel Core i3 vs. Core i5 vs. Core i7 processors or Intel Core i5 vs. Core i7 vs. Core i9 processors, then clock speed and number of cores don’t matter.
 And if you’re comparing Intel vs. AMD or an AMD A10 vs. AMD A8 vs. AMD FX, then clock speed alone won’t tell you much.

 Check Single-Threaded Performance